-Check MPH Core Courses Completed: Biostatistics: (MPH/STAT 701) Environmental Health Sciences: Social and Behavioral (MPH/DMP 802) Sciences: (MPH/KIN 818) Epidemiology: (MPH/DMP 754) Health Services Administration: (MPH/FNDH 720) Other MPH Courses Complete ed: Number and Name of MPH Emphasis Area Required Courses Completed: Number and Name of MPH Emphasis Area Elective Courses Completed: Instructions: Briefly describe your overall APE below and what you anticipate doing/experiencing during your placement.
+Check MPH Core Courses Completed: Biostatistics: (MPH/STAT 701) Environmental Health Sciences: Social and Behavioral (MPH/DMP 802) Sciences: (MPH/KIN 818) Epidemiology: (MPH/DMP 754) Health Services Administration: (MPH/HMD 720) Other MPH Courses Complete ed: Number and Name of MPH Emphasis Area Required Courses Completed: Number and Name of MPH Emphasis Area Elective Courses Completed: Instructions: Briefly describe your overall APE below and what you anticipate doing/experiencing during your placement.
 Include details about the project(s) you expect to complete during your placement.
 Scope of Work or Primary Focus:

-Objectives for your APE, the Activities to be Performed to accomplish the objectives, and the Anticipated Products (reports, surveys, training modules, brochures, etc.) that will be submitted to your faculty advisor and supervisory committee at the end of your APE.
+Instructions: In consultation with your agency mentor/preceptor and major professor, determine the Learning Objectives for your APE, the Activities to be Performed to accomplish the objectives, and the Anticipated Products (reports, surveys, training modules, brochures, etc.) that will be submitted to your faculty advisor and supervisory committee at the end of your APE for graded assessment during the final exam.
 Learning Objectives: (A learning objective is the knowledge and skills you want to acquire by the end of your experience.)
 Activities to be Performed: Anticipated Products: Oral presentation with PowerPoint slides and/or other media to public health agency staff and preceptor, and/or other public health audience.
-Poster to external audience(s) such as a conference, K-12 student group, other group appropriate to your project, etc. Educational materials specific to agency/project such as: brochures, flyers, training modules, update or create web materials, or other creative modalities used to convey information.
-Other examples include videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning.
+Poster to external audience(s) such as a conference, K-12 student group, other group appropriate to your project, etcEducational materials specific to agency/project such as: brochures, flyers, training modules, update or create web materials, or other creative modalities used to convey informationOther examples include videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning.
 Materials may be produced and maintained (either by the program or by individual students) in any physical or electronic form chosen by the program.
 In the space below, describe and explain at least two anticipated products from your APE.